vincss/mcsleepingserverstarter/README.md

 Use WebServer for dynmap :
  * You need to change your configuration from class: org.dynmap.InternalClientUpdateComponent to class: org.dynmap.JsonFileClientUpdateComponent (comment all the section InternalClientUpdateComponent and uncomment JsonFileClientUpdateComponent).
+ * Chat will not work when hosted by mcsleepingserverstarter.

 https://github.com/webbukkit/dynmap/wiki/Setting-up-without-the-Internal-Web-Server